 Best online LaTeX editors

-Key Features: Collaboration supported, Document history, Dropbox and GitHub syncing supported, Over 400 ready-to-use templates, no installations needed and more.
+Key Features: Real-time collaboration, Document history, Google Drive, Dropbox and GitHub syncing supported, Huge library of templates, and more.

 Platforms Supported: Web-based, Supports all major web browsers.

 Pricing: Free (One active LaTeX project), $5/month (Ten active LaTeX projects)